-- · 'One-way door' restrictions; - · The time entertainment finishes: - Provision of additional security (staff) after 'x' hour; - The installation and operation of CCTV cameras on the exterior of, and within a premises; - Provision of effective exterior lighting; - Restrictions on the size of servings (e.g. 'doubles') and time of 'last orders'; - · Management of patrons queuing to enter the licensed premises; - Restriction on the use of outdoor areas after 'x' hour: - That where a licence is granted for the first time (first time meaning premises where the prospective licensee has never held a liquor licence previously or is operating a premises that has never been a licensed premises before), the trading hours may be more restrictive than the maximum trading hours contained in this LAP; - · Application of the principles of Crime Prevention Through Environmental Design; - The display of advertising signage will be considered as part of the effect on the amenity and good order of the locality during the application consideration process.
+- 'One-way door' restrictions; - The time entertainment finishes: - Provision of additional security (staff) after 'x' hour, as determined by the DLC; - The installation and operation of CCTV cameras on the exterior of, and within a premises; - Provision of effective exterior lighting; - Restrictions on the size of servings (e.g. 'doubles') and time of 'last orders'; - Management of patrons queuing to enter the licensed premises; - Restriction on the use of outdoor areas after 'x' hour, as determined by the DLC; - That where a licence is granted for the first time (first time meaning premises where the prospective licensee has never held a liquor licence previously or is operating a premises that has never been a licensed premises before), the trading hours may be more restrictive than the maximum trading hours contained in this LAP; - Application of the principles of Crime Prevention Through Environmental Design; - The display of advertising signage will be considered as part of the effect on the amenity and good order of the locality during the application consideration process.